emivenegasgoslar/2024_Group5/README.md

 ### Grace
 My favorite species is Sequoisa sempervirens or the Sequoia trees.
 Native to California and found in some parts of Oregon,these trees and many others are why I moved to this beautiful place.Born and raised in southern Texas, I always felt disconnected to the outdoors.
 One summer I visited Sequoia national park and I knew I had to be around bigger trees.
 Whenever I'm feeling down, I step outside, go for a walk, and admire the beauty of the trees.
 I feel more connected to nature and the outdoors more than I have ever <3

+### Emiliano
+My favorite species is the Carnegiea gigantea or the common name, Saguaro.
+Growing up in Southern Arizona, more specifically in Tucson, I was surrounded by this amazing species of cactus.
+Fortunately, I have had the opportunity to travel and see many different incredible species.
+However, the Saguaro will always have a special place in my heart.
+Seeing one always gives me a warm feeling and reminds me of home.